ferrufino/ferrufino.github.io/about.md

 title: About
 ---

-I'm a Software Engineer with professional experience working at Microsoft. \
+I'm a Software Engineer with professional experience on iOS Mobile, Data processing, Backend distributed services and Infrastructure at Microsoft. \
+Currently I'm a mobile engineer at Microsoft Teams iOS app. \
-On a past life I founded a national hackathon [HackBo](https://clubesdecienciabolivia.com/hackbo) in Bolivia and taught tech related classes as part of Clubes de Ciencia Bolivia.
+On a past life I founded the biggest national hackathon [HackBo](https://clubesdecienciabolivia.com/hackbo) in Bolivia, and taught tech related classes, as part of a non-profit "Clubes de Ciencia Bolivia".

-See this as a Blog where I put all my learnings.
+See this as a blog where I put all my learnings.

 ✍🏻 Writing about: